Join us in Washington

-Join us this winter at the Inn at Mazama for our second annual Washington ski retreat.
-We will spend the weekend fully immersed in the stunning Methow Valley at the epicenter of the best cross-country ski trails in the nation.
-As always, we will pair our outdoor pursuits with restoring yoga classes and delicious and nourishing food.
-If you’ve been looking for a new experience and a way to get away from it all, this weekend in Mazama will be the perfect fit.
+In 2026 we will celebrate our fourth annual ski retreat in the Evergreen State.
+This weekend will feature full immersion in the stunning Methow Valley at the epicenter of the best cross-country ski trails in the nation.
+As always, we will pair our outdoor pursuits with restoring yoga classes and delicious and nourishing food—the ideal weekend for those looking for a new experience and a way to get away from it all.

 What it’s all about.